avaragado/contentful-backup/README.md

 };
 ```

+The third parameter to the plugin is the configuration object defined for the plugin in the configuration file, if any.
+It defaults to `{}`.

-Note that the same `ContentfulBackup` instance is used for all backups in the same run of the app: if you specify multiple spaces and/or the `--every` option, for example.
-If your logging module saves any state internally, be sure to initialise properly on the `start` event and clean up after yourself on `done` and `error`.
+`contentful-backup` creates one `ContentfulBackup` instance for the lifetime of the app process.
+The same instance is used for each space in a single backup run, and for every backup run (if you use `--every`).
+If your plugin saves any state internally, be sure to initialise properly on the `beforeRun` and/or `beforeSpace` events, and clean up after yourself on `afterSpace` and/or `afterRun`.

+You configure plugins by defining an ordered list.
+The plugins are registered in that order, which means each `ContentBackup` event handler is invoked in the same order.

+Because plugins bind to `ContentfulBackup` events, some occur for each space separately.
+Only the `beforeRun` and `afterRun` events fire once for all spaces as a group (once per backup run, so once every `--every` period).

 ## Maintainer